ro6ertkenny/kai-memory-palace/k8s/foundations/README.md

 ---

 ## Relationship to Other Wings
-- Downstream of: linux
+- Downstream of: linux (system fundamentals)
-- Upstream of: k8s/ops-provisioning
+- Upstream of: k8s/ops+provisioning
 - Feeds into: k8s/networking and k8s/ecosystem

 This wing teaches how to think about Kubernetes.